 - Make an eBook or whitepaper go viral by using a social exchange tool like PayWithATweet or CloudFlood.
 Read this case study on making an eBook go viral to see how it works.

-- Run an online contest that requires social actions as part of the entry process (example of requiring a tweet to enter a contest.
-Note: the contest is over)
+- Run an online contest that requires social actions as part of the entry process (for example, requiring a tweet to enter a contest).

 - Get asked to speak at a conference